heyjva/support/content/src/yellow/data-handling/resetting-the-device.md

 1. Make sure you do not lose your automations and configuration settings: [Create a backup](/hc/en-us/articles/25454640981533-Creating-a-backup).
 2. [Connect via serial console from Windows](/hc/en-us/articles/25454894609693-Using-the-serial-console-for-debugging-Windows) or [connect via serial console from Linux or Mac](/hc/en-us/articles/25454972435357-Using-the-serial-console-for-debugging-Linux-macOS).
-3. Follow the steps on [Wiping the data disk via command line](https://www.home-assistant.io/common-tasks/os/#wiping-the-data-disk-from-the-command-line).
+3. Follow the steps on [wiping the data disk via command line](https://www.home-assistant.io/common-tasks/os/#wiping-the-data-disk-from-the-command-line).

 ## To reset a device with a CM4